· Jack Young · Education · 16 min read

 Ports

-A USB port is a standard cable connection interface on personal computers and consumer electronics.
+A standard cable connection interface on personal computers and consumer electronics.
 USB ports allow stand-alone electronic devices to be connected via cables to a computer.

-A serial port is a serial communication physical interface through which information transfers in or out one bit at a time.
+A serial communication physical interface through which information transfers in or out one bit at a time.

 Hard Drive Configuration and Controllers